simatic-ax/ae-motion-tiax/README.md

 5. Add setpoint values for the motion dynamics
 6. Add the logic circuit to the boolean inputs for executing commands

+> NOTICE
+>
+> This library makes use of the motion contro native library which controls technology objects in the SIMATIC S7 1500.
+Depending on the firmware of your SIMATIC controller, you will need a specific version of this library.
+In the example, the library is used in v7 which is supported by SIMATIC controllers with the firmware version 3.0.
+If your firmare differs, please change out the library.
+You can find more information in the [motion control documentation](https://console.simatic-ax.siemens.io/docs/libraries/simatic-1500-motioncontrol-native-docs)

 ### How to get the technology objects moving

+1. Convert the library to a TIA Portal global library
-1. Load the project into your SIMATIC S7-1500 PLC using TIA Portal
+2. Load the project into your SIMATIC S7-1500 PLC using TIA Portal
-2. Send commands through your logic to first set the axes into the internal logic with a positive signal edge
+3. Send commands through your logic to first set the axes into the internal logic with a positive signal edge
-3. Switch on the axes with a positive signal edge
+4. Switch on the axes with a positive signal edge
-4. Execute various motion commands with a positive edge on the command inputs.
+5. Execute various motion commands with a positive edge on the command inputs.
 Use the input PosVal for all positioning commands
-5. Optional: Take a look at the active motion by using the TIA Portal trace feature
+6. Optional: Take a look at the active motion by using the TIA Portal trace feature

 ## Contribution